Huy-DNA/expresso/README.md

     - Quickly build responses: send cookies, serve static files, render HTML.

 I tend to overdesign/over-engineer, so in this project, I'll try to write code right away and only abstract when blocked.

+## Lessons

+- Path manipulation is a little tricky.

+- Serving static files is kinda hard to do correctly:
+  - Security issues: Scope access to the static folders only.
+  - Range requests: Serving multiple ranges, parse the `Range` header.

+- Always read raw data into `Buffer` instead of `string`.

+- `Content-Type` is very important in how the browser decides to do with a file it receives.

+## To do

+- Write comprehensive tests.